 Conjoint Analysis is for discovering the relative importance to stakeholders – e.g. consumers or citizens – of the attributes underpinning a product or other alternative of interest.

-This article explains the main ideas behind Conjoint Analysis in general, in non-technical terms and using a simple example.
-Intended readers include people who are new to the area or in need of a ‘refresher’.
+This article explains the main ideas behind Conjoint Analysis.
+Written in general, non-technical terms, the article is intended for people who are new to Conjoint Analysis or in need of a ‘refresher’.

 Conjoint Analysis (CA) – also known as Choice Modelling or Discrete Choice Experiments (DCE) – is widely used for marketing research and in the social sciences for finding out what people care about when making choices involving trade-offs.